paybygroup/slate/source/index.html.md

 default_value|string|Default value shown on landing for the user type|string|Format for how the field is displayed to end users options|[object]|Array of options for the user to select from, which applies for `single_select`  and `multi-select` `type` templates
-» type|string|Format type for the listed option
-» value|string|Value for the option displayed to end users

 #### Enumerated Values